faiyaz92/pay_roll/doc/profit_distribution_flow.md

 ## Payment Algorithm for Section 5 - All Payments Follow the Same Pattern

-**CRITICAL NOTE FOR AI IMPLEMENTATION**: All payment types (GST, Service Charge, Partner Payment, Owner's Share, Owner's Withdrawal) follow **EXACTLY THE SAME ALGORITHM**.
+**CRITICAL NOTE FOR AI IMPLEMENTATION**: All payment types (GST, Service Charge, Partner Payment, Owner Payment) follow **EXACTLY THE SAME ALGORITHM**.
 The only difference is:
-- The `type` field in the transaction ('gst_payment', 'service_charge', etc.)
+- The `type` field in the transaction ('gst_payment', 'service_charge', 'partner_payment', 'owner_payment')
 - The calculation formula for the base amount
-- The source field in `vehicleInfo` (gstAmount, serviceCharge, etc.)
+- The source field in `vehicleInfo` (gstAmount, serviceCharge, partnerShare, ownerPayment)

 The algorithm steps are identical for all payment types.
 Use GST as the example below, but apply the same steps to all payment types by changing only the type and amount source.